opencomputeproject/ocp-diag-core-python/README.md

 ### Usage

 The specification does not impose any particular level of usage.
-To be compliant, one should just output the correct artifact messages in the correct format.
-However, any particular diagnostic package is free to choose what aspects it needs to use/output; eg. a simple validation test may not output any measurements, opting to just have a final Diagnosis outcome.
+To be compliant, a diagnostic package just needs output the correct artifact messages in the correct format.
+However, any particular such diagnostic is free to choose what aspects it needs to use/output; eg. a simple validation test may not output any measurements, opting to just have a final Diagnosis outcome.

+**Full API reference is available [here](https://github.com/opencomputeproject/ocp-diag-python/docs/index.md).**

 A very simple starter example, which just outputs a diagnosis:
 ```py